 and resources in S3 require an Internet Gateway to be established in the VPC.
 However, you may need to deploy your Spark cluster in a private subnet where no Internet Gateway

 is available.
 In this case, you can establish a VPC Endpoint, which enables secure connections to S3 without the extra expense of a NAT instance.
 (Normally, a NAT instance would be

 needed to allow instances in the private subnet to share the Internet Gateway of a nearby public subnet).

-Currently, S3 is the only Amazon service accessible over a VPC Endpoint, but other services are expected to adopt Endpoints in the future.
+S3 is one of several Amazon service accessible over a VPC Endpoint, and other services are expected to adopt Endpoints in the future.

 Using a VPC Endpoint to access S3 also improves your cluster's security posture, as traffic between the cluster and S3 never leaves the Amazon network.

 - Login to your AWS Management Console and select the